qt/qtwebengine-chromium/chromium/tools/metrics/histograms/README.md

 two histograms to get the total histogram, you're implicitly assuming those values are independent, which may not be the case.
 Directly measure what you care about; don't try to derive it from other data.

-### Efficiency

-In general, the histogram code is highly optimized.
-Do not be concerned about the processing cost of emitting to a histogram (unless you're using [sparse histograms](#When-To-Use-Sparse-Histograms)).

 ### Enum Histograms